 What protections are in place for Kentuckians who rent their homes?

-Kentucky’s Governor and its Supreme Court and the U.S. Congress took these steps to protect Kentuckians who rent from eviction because—even in normal times—evictions cause massive disruption in peoples’ lives.
+Yes.
+Evictions—even in normal times—cause massive disruption in peoples’ lives.
 Now (during a global pandemic), disruptive evictions create an even greater risk to public health and safety than they normally do.
 It is not safe or even possible for people to move, seek new housing, and run all the errands necessary to transition to new housing during this pandemic.

 Do I have to pay rent?